Poston War Relocation Center: Life at Poston

-But that DAMNED FENCE assails our sight...

-Japanese-Americans in Poston were becoming increasingly frustrated with their new life in the internment camp.
+Japanese Americans in Poston were becoming increasingly frustrated with their new lives in the internment camp.
 Rising tensions came to a head in November 1942, sparked by the beating of a suspected informer on Saturday evening November 14.
 Two men suspected to have beaten the man were detained and under investigation.
 The community demanded the release of these two men, and their request was refused.
 Because of the denial of their request, workers went on strike on November 19.
 A compromise was reached by the director and the evacuees' Emergency Executive Council, ending the strike on November 24.

-Unlike the nine other concentration camps, the agricultural and animal husbandry areas of Poston were within the perimeter fence.
+Unlike the nine other concentration camps, the agricultural and animal-husbandry areas of Poston were within the perimeter fence.
 Schools and a number of other buildings were constructed by the internees.
 Many of the inhabitants participated in and created recreational activities, such as the Boy Scouts, sports teams, and jobs.
-Baseball teams were very common among the internees as leagues were set up soon after opening.
+Baseball teams were very common among the internees, as leagues were set up soon after opening.
 Scores and game summaries were recorded in the Poston daily press bulletin, along with other daily news.
-There were elements that made life at Poston liveable for internees, but their time at the camp was mostly filled with frustration and struggles to the end of their internment.
+Some elements made life at Poston livable for internees, but their time at the camp was mostly filled with frustration and struggles to the end of their internment.